Lucifer05321/LuciferRTXrpcV4/TERMS.md

 ## PERMITTED USE
 ### You MAY:
 - Use for personal educational purposes
 - Test in controlled environments
 - Learn from the software

 ### You MAY NOT:
 - Redistribute or share
 - Use for commercial purposes
 - Modify or reverse engineer
 - Use for illegal activities

 ## RISK ACKNOWLEDGEMENT
 You acknowledge that:
 - Software provided "as is"
 - Potential platform TOS violations
 - No warranties or guarantees
 - You assume all responsibility

 ## COMPLIANCE
 You agree to:
 - Comply with all applicable laws
 - Respect intellectual property
 - Not engage in illegal activities
 - Assume all legal responsibility

+## TERMINATION
+Violation of any term will result in immediate termination of your rights to use this software.

 ## CONTACT
 For disputes contact developer.